nopnop2002/Raspberry-ssd1306/README.md

 # Font File
 You can add your original font file.
 The format of the font file is the FONTX format.
-Your font file is put in font directory.
+Your font file is put in fontx directory.
-Your font file is uploaded to SPIFFS partition using meke flash.

 Please refer [this](http://elm-chan.org/docs/dosv/fontx_e.html) page about FONTX format.